Johnstown, Pennsylvania: 21st century

 The recently established ART WORKS in Johnstown! houses artist studios in some of the area's architecturally significant but underused industrial buildings.
-The ART WORKS in Johnstown project is projected to be a non-profit LEED-certified green building.
-The Frank & Sylvia Pasquerilla Heritage Discovery Center opened in 2001 with the permanent exhibit "America: Through Immigrant Eyes", which tells the story of immigration to the area during the Industrial Revolution.
-In June 2009, the Heritage Discovery Center opened the Johnstown Children's Museum and premiered "The Mystery of Steel", a film detailing the history of steel in Johnstown.
-The Bottleworks Ethnic Arts Center, ART WORKS, and the Heritage Discovery Center are located in the historic Cambria City section of town, which boasts a variety of eastern European ethnic churches and social halls.
+The ART WORKS in Johnstown project is planned as a non-profit LEED-certified green building.

+The Frank & Sylvia Pasquerilla Heritage Discovery Center opened in 2001 with the permanent exhibit "America: Through Immigrant Eyes".
+It tells the story of immigration to the area during the Industrial Revolution, from the mid-19th century into the early 20th century.

+In June 2009, the Heritage Discovery Center opened the Johnstown Children's Museum and premiered "The Mystery of Steel", a film detailing the history of steel in the region.
+The Bottleworks Ethnic Arts Center, ART WORKS, and the Heritage Discovery Center are all located in the historic Cambria City section of town, which also boasts a variety of eastern European ethnic churches and social halls.
 This neighborhood hosted the National Folk Festival for three years in the early 1990s, which expanded into the Flood City Music Festival.
-Johnstown also hosts the annual Thunder in the Valley motorcycle rally during the fourth week of June; the event has attracted motorcyclists from across the Northeast to the city of Johnstown since 1998.
-Well over 200,000 participants enjoyed the 2008 edition of Thunder in the Valley, and the event continues to grow in size.
+For 25 years, Johnstown hosted the Thunder in the Valley motorcycle rally during the fourth week of June; the event attracted motorcyclists from across the Northeast to the city of Johnstown from 1998 until the annual event ended in 2023.
+Well over 200,000 participants enjoyed the 2008 edition of Thunder in the Valley.

-Significant efforts have been made to deal with deteriorating housing, brownfields, drug problems, and other issues as population leaves the city limits and concentrates in suburban boroughs and townships.
-The Johnstown Fire Department has become a leader in developing intercommunication systems among first responders, and is now a national model for ways to avoid the communications problems which faced many first responders during the September 11, 2001 attacks.
+The city and county have made significant efforts to deal with deteriorating housing, brownfields, drug problems, and other issues.
+Numerous people who can afford to move have left the city limits in recent decades and settled in newer housing in suburban boroughs and townships.

+The Johnstown Fire Department has become a leader in developing intercommunication systems among first responders.
+It is now a national model for ways to avoid the communications problems which faced many first responders during the September 11, 2001 attacks.